 A healthy morning and afternoon snack is provided daily.
 All snacks contain a combination of fruit, protein, and carb.
 A snack menu will be provided.
-Within classrooms there will be a developmentally appropriate healthy eating curriculum.
+Examples are fruit, veggies, cheese, hummas, Within classrooms there will be a developmentally appropriate healthy eating curriculum.